louis-langholtz/PlayRho/README.md

   provides a run-down of changes between PlayRho and Box2D 2.3.2.
 - [Building Document](INSTALL.md):
   information on how to build this project and run the Testbed.
-- [User Documentation & API Pages](http://louis-langholtz.github.io/PlayRho/API/index.html): documentation on usage and the programming interface.
+- [User Documentation & API Pages](http://louis-langholtz.github.io/PlayRho/API/index.html): user documentation and programming interface pages for [release 1.1.0](https://github.com/louis-langholtz/PlayRho/tree/v1.1.0) of this project.
 - [Issues Web Interface](https://github.com/louis-langholtz/PlayRho/issues):
   for questions, bugs reports, or suggestions associated with this project.